Investing 101 - Investments Made Easy

 Are you looking to understand investment terms?
 Our extensive investing glossary outlines must-know words and explains what they mean with relevant New Zealand examples.

-Financial Advisors - What You Need to Know
+Financial Advisers - What You Need to Know

 The financial advisor environment in New Zealand is somewhat misunderstood, so we've prepared a summary below to walk you through what a financial advisor is, who uses them and how they are paid, along with some tips of what to ask them should you decide to meet with one.